The evolution of customer experience.

 These are the two basic vectors of proactive support:

 - **Beat them to the punch. **Fix a problem before the customer reaches out: “Amazing — I was just about to email you.
 Yea, I was having trouble with x, but the information you sent me helped and now I’m all set.
 Thanks!”

 - Fix a problem before the customer realizes they have it: “Argh!
 I didn’t even know I had that problem and it would have taken me forever to notice.
 Thank you for fixing that for me.”

-While it might seem a little strange to imagine a customer experience where a company fixes your problem in real-time, right before your eyes without you reporting it, that’s the future that technology is promising today.
+It might seem a little strange to imagine a situation in which a company fixes your problem in real-time, right before your eyes without you reporting it, but that’s the future that technology is promising today.

 Proactive support and the future of CX.

 When things were simple, businesses sold products “as is” — “Caveat Emptor” or “let the buyer beware.”

 As competition grew, so did customer expectations.
 Businesses had to do more and customer experience shifted away from the one-and-done transaction to being more of a conversation.